CarloCattano/workspacer/README.md

 ### TODO

+- When ws is created silently(without focus), then our UI doesnt reflect that new ws
 - Implement navigation with vim keys (hjkl)
 - Test compatibility with animations
 - ~~Draw an empty workspace extra to move a window to a new workspace~~